pomme-clic/s-money-documentation/docs/usecases/accounts/AccountClosure-v2.md

 <br/><br/>

 * * *
-# Account closure initiated by enduser
+## Account closure initiated by enduser

-## Overview

 The account is closed as soon as:
 * the balance is €0